Approximate exploitability: Learning a best response in large games: Background and Terminology

 \subsection{Optimal Policies}

-The standard game-theoretic solution concept for optimal policies in two-player zero-sum games is \textbf{Nash equlibrium}, defined as a strategy profile where none of the players benefits from deviating unilaterally.
-A strategy profile $\pi = (\pi_1, \pi_2)$ is a Nash equilibrium if
+The standard game-theoretic solution concept for optimal policies in two-player zero-sum games is \textbf{Nash equlibrium}, defined as a strategy profile (i.e., joint policy) where none of the players benefits from deviating unilaterally.
+A strategy profile $\pi = (\pi_1, \pi_2)$ is a Nash equilibrium iff

-In two player zero sum games, this concept is equivalent to the $\textbf{minmax}$ solution concept (this is true for both perfect and imperfect information games).
+In two-player zero-sum games, this concept is equivalent to the $\textbf{minmax}$ solution concept, and the expected value for playing optimally is unique: